 Dogs are still an issue in Mexico.
 Mexicans and Gringos alike love dogs and there are an abundance of strays.
 Due to the large number of roaming dogs, they often hear the call of nature on every sidewalk and roadway making for slippery and dangerous walking, so be careful where you step.
 Fortunately, there are several very active and supportive community groups and shelters helping to control the problem.
 But the fact remains, dogs always have been and will continue to be a fact of life here in Mexico.

 So there you have it.
-The best and the worst of living in Lake Chapala.
-It's not for everyone but so many come down here and fall in love with the place at first sight.
+The best and the worst of living in Lake Chapala as voted by expats already living here.
+It's not for everyone but there are so many who come down here and fall in love with the place at first sight that you would do yourself a disservice if you didn't even come for a visit to check it out.
 Is is for you?
 Come and decide for yourself.

-If you have any questions about living in Lake Chapala, please feel free to contact me and thanks for reading.
+If you have any questions about living in Lake Chapala, please feel free to Contact Us and thanks for reading.